 - Students must be at least 18 years of age by the time of clinicals.

-The Nursing Assistant Certificate is in the Health & Human Services Division.
-For information, please visit the website at Nurse Aide.
+The Nurse Aide Certificate is in the Health & Human Services Division.
+For information, visit the Nurse Aide website.

 |NAS 101||Nurse Aide I||6.0|